-- Undertake metallurgical test work to investigate the potential for creating a high quality alumina product from the leach residue through physical separation, reverse flotation or some combination of these other processes. - Perform mineralogical studies using such technology as QEMSCAN, an automated mineralogy and petrography system, to identify and delineate texture, grain sizes and mineralogical associations in the ore from different parts of the mine, calcine from the roasters and leach residue, which have a direct bearing on product grade and recovery. - Conduct tests on dry ROM ore samples to verify the choice of crushing and grinding equipment for producing feed at P80 1000μm for the calciner/roaster circuit and develop quantitative data on liberation of alunite as a function of grain size screen fractions from different areas of the mine. - Evaluate the results of slurry rheology, sedimentation and filtration tests to establish type and dosage of flocculant, if required, and to select thickeners and filtration equipment to reduce the moisture content of the feed to the pyroprocessing steps. - Perform calcining/roasting tests to determine the operating parameters and trade-off studies to assist in equipment selection, determination of energy requirements and composition of SO2-bearing off-gases for recovery of sulfuric acid as by-product. - Identify the phases (potassium sulfate, crystalline alumina, and residual alunite) in the respective calcines produced at a range of temperatures by XRD and microscopic examination. - Perform agitated tank water-leach studies to determine operating parameters such as pulp density, residence time, temperature, intensity of agitation, as well as to identify the phases (potassium sulfate, crystalline alumina, and residual alunite) in the waterleach residues of calcines produced at a range of temperatures by XRD and microscopic examination. - Conduct pilot plant tests on evaporation and crystallization of SOP product from the brine to determine the operating parameters and trade-off studies to assist in equipment selection, product quality, bleed requirements for impurity control, size of crystals formed and compaction of product and handling requirements.
+- Undertake metallurgical test work to investigate the potential for creating a high quality alumina product or alumina compounds such as alumina hydroxide and alumina tryhydrate from the leach residue, through physical separation, reverse flotation or some combination of these other processes. - Perform mineralogical studies using such technology as QEMSCAN, an automated mineralogy and petrography system, to identify and delineate texture, grain sizes and mineralogical associations in the ore from different parts of the mine, calcine from the roasters and leach residue, which have a direct bearing on product grade and recovery.
+This would also further help delineate and quantify the other alumina-bearing minerals in the ore and their reactivity for alumina recovery. - Conduct tests on dry ROM ore samples to verify the choice of crushing and grinding equipment for producing feed at P80 1000μm for the calciner/roaster circuit and develop quantitative data on liberation of alunite as a function of grain size screen fractions from different areas of the mine. - Evaluate the results of slurry rheology, sedimentation and filtration tests to establish type and dosage of flocculant, if required, and to select thickeners and filtration equipment to reduce the moisture content of the feed to the pyroprocessing steps. - Perform calcining/roasting tests to determine the operating parameters and trade-off studies to assist in equipment selection, determination of energy requirements and composition of SO2-bearing off-gases for recovery of sulfuric acid as by-product. - Identify the phases (potassium sulfate, crystalline alumina, and residual alunite) in the respective calcines produced at a range of temperatures by XRD and microscopic examination. - Perform agitated tank water-leach studies to determine operating parameters such as pulp density, residence time, temperature, intensity of agitation, as well as to identify the phases (potassium sulfate, crystalline alumina, and residual alunite) in the water-leach residues of calcines produced at a range of temperatures by XRD and microscopic examination. - Conduct pilot plant tests on evaporation and crystallization of SOP product from the brine to determine the operating parameters and trade-off studies to assist in equipment selection, product quality, bleed requirements for impurity control, size of crystals formed and compaction of product and handling requirements.